Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Add Bricks and Bricklets
 ------------------------

-Know we can be sure that your RED Brick works.
+Now we can be sure that your RED Brick works.
 Before adding Bricks/Bricklets, you should power the RED Brick down.
 To shut it down click on **System** located in the right upper corner of the RED Brick tab and choose **shut down**.
 Wait until all LEDs turn off.
 After that plug a Master Brick on